Tabaco: Public services

-In dealing with solid waste management, the City of Tabaco has adopted the usual means of dumping garbage in an open-pit dumpsite.
+In dealing with solid waste management, the City of Tabaco has adopted the usual means of dumping garbage in an open-pit landfill.
 Garbage is collected from each barangay in the Poblacion daily.
 The city has four garbage trucks and four compactors to ensure that the garbage is collected and disposed of in the waste disposal site located at Pinagbobong, about 4 km distance from the central business district.